SAFCSP-Team/inheritance/src/inheritance-concept/01-what-is-an-inheritance/step.md

-# Step 01: What is an Inheritance
+# What is an Inheritance
 Creating new classes based on **existing ones**.
 A class that `inherits` from another `class` can reuse the **methods and fields of that class**

 ## Concept